ewerspej/maui-ios-system-font/README.md

 # maui-ios-system-font

-In Xamarin.Forms it is possible to use platform-specific system fonts, such as `sans-serif-medium'  on Android and `.SFUI-Semibold', without having to import them manually.
+In Xamarin.Forms it is possible to use platform-specific system fonts, such as `sans-serif-medium`  on Android and `.SFUI-Semibold` on iOS, without having to import them manually.

 Now, using the `.SFUI-Semibold` font fails on iOS, it defaults to _Times New Roman_, which is the expected behavior for fonts that are unknown on iOS, AFAIK.